 Symptoms of gum disease may include:

-When left untreated, gingivitis can advance into a more complex stage of gum disease called periodontitis.
-During periodontitis, the gums begin to recede from the teeth, leaving pockets or gaps in the gum line where bacteria can hide and eat away at the gum tissue, tooth roots, and supporting bone structure.
+When left untreated, gingivitis can progress to a more advanced stage of gum disease called periodontitis.
+During periodontitis, the gums recede from the teeth, leaving pockets where bacteria can hide.
+These bacteria can then damage the gum tissue, tooth roots, and bone.
 When left untreated, periodontitis can lead to advanced oral health complications.

 Poor oral hygiene, smoking, and dental negligence are some of the leading factors that contribute to gum disease.
 In some cases, pregnancy, hormonal changes, and genetics can increase a patient’s risk of gum disease.

-We recommend that patients visit our Morristown dentist office near you at least twice a year for routine gum disease screenings.
-When gum disease is identified early, patients may forgo the need for advanced treatment.
+We recommend visiting our Morristown dentist office at least twice a year for routine gum disease screenings.
+When caught early, you may avoid the need for advanced treatment.

 Diagnosing Gum Disease